-- Is unlikely to appear for an examination, an admissibility hearing, a removal from Canada or at a proceeding that could lead to the making of a removal order by the Minister's Delegate; or
+- is unlikely to appear for an examination, an admissibility hearing, a removal from Canada or at a proceeding that could lead to the making of a removal order by the Minister's Delegate

-- Cannot prove their identity to the satisfaction of the officer; or
+- cannot prove their identity to the satisfaction of the officer